caioanalyst/PBI_commercial_analysis/README.md

 # PBI_commercial_analysis

  The purpose of this project is to extract information about commercial data.
+This project was developed in a Data Science Academy course: https://www.datascienceacademy.com.br

  He questions below must be answered: